 You can build sequences in most email marketing tools these days.
 Mailerlite is a powerful and inexpensive (or free depending on your requirements) email marketing platform.
 MailChimp is a similar product and is probably the most widely known and used software.
 However, I stopped recommending MC a few years ago once other email marketing tools caught up and overtook the service in price and usability.

 These lead magnets are super powerful.
 Who doesn’t want free stuff?
 The easier you make it for people to enter your giveaway and the better the prize, the more leads you’ll get.
-Some businesses use giveaways are a primary channel for lead generation.
+Some businesses use contents, Instagram giveaways for example, as a primary channel for lead generation.

 Well, it’s a cheap way to get email addresses.